• Skip to main content

 Flammkuchen aka Tarte Flambée (Authentic Recipe)

 Tarte Flambée or Flammkuchen (known as German pizza in the US) is a thin flatbread topped with creme fraiche, thinly sliced onions and smoked bacon lardons.
 Traditionally it is baked at extremely high temperatures in wood-fired ovens.
-This recipe is designed for baking in a home oven.
+This Flammkuchen recipe is calibrated to help you bake a delicious traditionally topped flatbread in your home oven.

 Ingredients